 Top mining companies worldwide based on market value

 Two of the largest gold mining companies are located in Canada.
-Barrick Gold and Goldcorp are both one of the largest mining companies in the world with a respective market value of 29.4 billion U.S. dollars and 27.3 billion U.S. dollars in 2013.
-However, gold producers in South Africa, the United States, Australia, and other countries were still surpassing Canada in gold production based on 2012 values.
+Barrick Gold and Goldcorp are both among the largest mining companies in the world with a respective market value of 29.4 billion U.S. dollars and 27.3 billion U.S. dollars in 2013.
+However, gold producers from South Africa, the United States, Australia, and other countries are also among the global leaders in gold production based on 2014 values.
 Regulations have been formed in order to harmonize and stabilize the mining sector, especially within mineral-rich countries.